A Happy Halloween depends on knowing where to Trick-or-Treat

 The tool is interactive and lets the user choose which part of town they are in or which neighborhoods they want to compare.
 “This is very similar to some of the visualizations we develop for companies to understand their customers and help guide strategies for developing better marketing campaigns,” continues Tadd.
 “I am happy we get to use our expertise to showcase some fun analytics as well.”

-So if you want to take a proactive approach to getting your little ghouls’ bags filled with candy, check out this fun tool and make your Halloween night boo-untiful!
+So if you want to take a proactive approach to getting your little ghouls’ bags filled with candy, use this predictive analytics dashboard to make your Halloween night boo-untiful!